clarity-h2020/data-package/docs/data-package-resource.md

 <td>0/1</td>
 <td>N/A</td>
 <td>OPTIONAL</td>
 <td>Number of bands contained in the gridded dataset.
-If absent, it is assumed with only one band.</td>
+If absent, the raster is assumed with only one band.</td>
 </tr>
 <tr>
 <td><i><b>bit_depth</b></i></td>